southwick-associates/salicprep/github_vignettes/workflow-overview.md

 # Workflow Overview

 This document outlines the workflow for preparing license data (particularly for dashboards).
 It's an R-based workflow that utilizes custom R packages developed by Southwick ([salic](https://southwick-associates.github.io/salic/), [salicprep](https://github.com/southwick-associates/salicprep), [lictemplate](https://github.com/southwick-associates/lictemplate), [dashtemplate](https://github.com/southwick-associates/dashboard-template), [workflow](https://github.com/southwick-associates/workflow)).
-The analysis is intended to be performed using the Southwick Data Server, which keeps all sensitive data confined to a single location (see [Data Server Setup & Rules](server-setup.md) for details).
+The analysis is intended to be performed using the Southwick Data Server, which keeps all sensitive data confined to a single location.
+See [Data Server Setup & Rules](server-setup.md) for more information about the server.

 ## Server Resources